 Keep in mind that we do attempt to provide detailed feedback on each of your lab activities.
 It is up to you to look carefully through that feedback and ask questions if you have concerns.
 Further, if you get full credit on a lab activity, this only means that you completed the activity and did well on the questions we selected to grade.
 You might have missed other, non-graded questions.
-For this reason, it's extremely important to look through the lab answer keys which will be posted by noon the Saturday after the lab deadline.
+For this reason, it's extremely important to look through the lab answer keys.
 You might see questions from the labs on your exams!